dreavjr/cookadream/README.md

 As of 2022-01, [ROCm support on TensorFlow is incipient](https://github.com/ROCmSoftwarePlatform/tensorflow-upstream), and, in particular, not available for Windows.

-Microsoft has created [their own port of Tensorflow for DirectX](https://github.com/microsoft/tensorflow-directml), but it is only compatible with TensorFlow 1.
+Microsoft has created [their own port of TensorFlow for DirectX](https://github.com/microsoft/tensorflow-directml), but it is only compatible with TensorFlow 1.

 Apple does not support acceleration with Intel or NVIDIA GPUs.

 ## 1.3.
 Downloading and running the source